ningzesun1993/replication_assignment/README.md

 house_price_run.py is the python file for all models training coding by python

+repliaction_assignment_fast_run.RMD is the rmd file to generate html file without generate all the images

+repliaction_assignment_fast_run.html is the html from repliaction_assignment_fast_run.RMD

-repliaction_assignment.RMD is the rmd file to generate html file
+replication_image_generation.RMD is the rmd file to generate html file with generate all the images

-replication_assignment.html is the key file for this project
+replication_image_generation.html is the html from replication_image_generation.RMD

 running.log is the log file from house_price_run.py